ppkantorski/Mod-Alchemist/README.md

 ## Obtaining Mods

-To use the mods provided in the Mod Alchemist package, you will need to obtain them separately.
-The mods should be placed in the appropriate folders within the `Mod Alchemist` directory.
+To use the mods provided in the Alchemist package, you will need to obtain them separately.
+The mods should be placed in the appropriate folders within the `Alchemist` directory.

 Please refer to the shared documentation or additional resources to acquire the specific mods you are interested in.
-Once you have obtained the mods, place them in the corresponding folders within the `Mod Alchemist` directory.
+Once you have obtained the mods, place them in the corresponding folders within the `Alchemist` directory.

 ## Installation

-To install `Mod Alchemist`:
+To install `Alchemist`:

-1. Copy the `Mod Alchemist` directory to `/switch/.packages/`.
+1. Copy the `Alchemist` directory to `/switch/.packages/`.

 Note: Make sure you have organized the mods properly within the subdirectories as mentioned in the "Obtaining Mods" section.